osefatul/fullstack-mern-socialmedia/README.md

 # WELCOME TO THE SOCIAL MEDIA WEB APPLICATION

 ### Intro
-This is a full stack web application.
-It has all big social media features, from posting, and liking to chatting with users in real time. feel free to explore.
+This is a full stack social media application.
+It has all big social media features, from posting, commenting, liking and sending friend request to chatting with users in real time.
+Feel free to explore.
 We used JS, React, Nodejs, Express, MongoDB, Multer, Socket.Io and etc.